12 Signs You’re Even More Socially Awkward Than You Thought You Were

 Misreading social cues, like not catching when someone is joking or not realizing when someone wants to end the conversation, can make interactions awkward.
 If you often find yourself in these situations, it might be a sign that you’re more socially awkward than you thought.

 Improving your ability to read social cues can take practice.
-Pay attention to body language, tone of voice, and facial expressions.
+Pay attention to tone of voice, body language, and facial expressions.
 These often give more insight into the conversation than words alone.

 5. You’re often the source of awkward silences.